Alexandria Ocasio-Cortez Thinks Straight Pride Parade Should Be Renamed ‘I-Struggle-With-Masculinity’ Parade

 The Bronx congresswoman took aim at the controversial parade that took place this weekend in Boston, whose organizers said that they believe straight people have become an oppressed majority in America, Haaretz noted.
 The parade came under widespread criticism and allegations that it was a thinly veiled front for racist and homophobic groups, and Ocasio-Cortez was among the loudest critics this weekend.

-She took aim at the event on Twitter, mocking the event for failing to draw many women.
+She took aim at the event on Twitter, mocking it for failing to draw many women.

 “For men who are allegedly so ‘proud’ of being straight, they seem to show real incompetence at attracting women to their event.
 Seems more like a ‘I-Struggle-With-Masculinity’ parade to me,” she tweeted.